gp-9/C8/README.md

 ## C8
-A Chip-8 and Super Chip-8 emulator written in C and
+A simple Chip-8 and Super Chip-8 emulator written in C and
 ![raylib](https://github.com/raysan5/raylib)

 ### Installation